emberjs/rfcs/text/1009-move-deprecation-workflow-to-apps.md

 suite: Leave as is
 -->

-# Move the deprecation workflow to apps by default
+# Move the deprecation workflow library to be installed in apps by default

 ## Summary

 Historically, folks have benefitted from [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow).
 This behavior is _so useful_, that it should be built in to folks applications by default.

-tl;dr: move `setupDeprecationWorkflow` to `@ember/debug`

-> One paragraph explanation of the feature.

 ## Motivation

 Everyone needs a deprecation-workflow, and yet `ember-cli-deprecation-workflow` is not part of the default blueprint.
-It probably doesn't need to be as the code it provides (if implemented in an app) is ~ 20 lines (but is slightly more if we want all features).

 This RFC proposes how we can ship deprecation workflow handling behavior in apps by default, which may give us a blessed path for better integrating with build time deprecations as well (though that is not the focus of this RFC).